Magitha001/19AI304-Fundamentals-of-C-Programming-2025-Odd-M5/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M5
 # IAPR-5- Module 5 - FoC
 # Ex.No:24
    Implement a C program that dynamically allocates memory using calloc(), accepts integer inputs from the user, computes their sum, and prints the sum.
-# Date :
 # Aim:
   To implement a C program that dynamically allocates memory for an array of integers using calloc(), accepts elements from the user, computes their sum, and displays the sum.
 # Algorithm: